wp-plugins/goodbye-captcha/readme.txt

 Goodbye Captcha eliminates spam-bots on comments, signup pages as well as login and password reset pages.
 At the click of a button, you can decide which forms to protect.

 **It also currently works with the following plugins:**
+= =
 * **MailChimp for WordPress** (https://wordpress.org/plugins/mailchimp-for-wp)
-	GoodBye Captcha offers protection for all forms the user will create with MailChimp
+	GoodBye Captcha offers protection for all forms the user will create with MailChim

 * **Ultimate Member** (https://wordpress.org/plugins/ultimate-member)
 	GoodBye Captcha offers protection for Login, Registration and Reset Password forms